cascadia-web-designs/devil-s-werk/src/inventory/work-vstx-5x100-built-to-order-18.md

 condition: New
 brandModel: Work VS-TX 5x100
 boltPattern: 5x100
 front: Built to order.
-Any specs and finish
+Any specs
 rear: Built to order.
-Any specs and finish
+Any specs
-colorFace: Any Finish
+colorFace: "standard color or full polish.
+Triple Chrome is additional "
 ---